LalaIAm/cline-novelist/memory-bank/progress.md

 ## Current Status

-The project is in **Phase 1: Research and Design**, with parallel development tracks for editor integration, UI/UX design, and authentication system implementation.
+The project is in **Phase 1: Research and Design**, with parallel development tracks for editor integration, UI/UX design, authentication system, and database schema design.
 We have successfully:

 1. **Quill.js Integration Track**: